jotform/jotform-api-ios/README.md

 You can find the docs for the API of this client at [http://api.jotform.com/docs/](http://api.jotform.com/docs)

-### Authentication

-JotForm API requires API key for all user related calls.
-You can create your API Keys at  [API section](http://www.jotform.com/myaccount/api) of My Account page.

 ### Examples

 Print all forms of the user